 Note: OCRmyPDF for Debian and Ubuntu currently omit the JBIG2 encoder.
 OCRmyPDF works fine without it but will produce larger output files.
-If you build jbig2enc from source, ocrmypdf 7.0.0 and later will automatically detect it (specifically the jbig2 binary) on the PATH.
+If you build jbig2enc from source, ocrmypdf will automatically detect it (specifically the jbig2 binary) on the PATH.
 To add JBIG2 encoding, see Installing the JBIG2 encoder.